rautars/skylayer/README.md

 - No. Only plain sky color and skybox images based sky is supported (no sun, clouds, moon and etc).

 ## Usage samples
 Expected to be configured by other mods.
-See demo.lua for detailed examples.
-Demo provides few test commands.
+See demo.lua for detailed examples with chat commands.
 Demo by default is disabled and can be enabled by uncommenting file include inside init.lua.

 ### Gradient supported sky definition sample
 ```